pingcap/docs-dm/en/usage-scenario-downstream-more-columns.md

 ## Migration requirements

-Customize a table `log.messages` in TiDB, whose table shema has all the columns in the `log.messages` table of data source, and has more columns than the data source table schema.
-Under this condition, migrate the table `log.messages` of data source to the table `log.messages` of TiDB cluster.
+Create a customized table `log.messages` in TiDB.
+Its schema contains not only all the columns in the `log.messages` table of the data source, but also additional columns.
+In this case, migrate the table `log.messages` of the data source to the table `log.messages` of the TiDB cluster.

 > **Note:**
 >